Distortion in Cremona groups: Non-distortion

 \subsection{Distortion estimate}

 Our goal is to prove the following theorem.

-\begin{thm} Let $G$ be a subgroup of $\Iso(\HH_m)$.
-Let $f$ be a parabolic element of $G$, and let $\xi\in \partial \HH_m$ be the fixed point of $f$.
+\begin{thm} Let $m$ be any (possibly infinite) cardinal.
+Let $G$ be a subgroup of $\Iso(\HH_m)$.
+Let $f$ be a parabolic element of $G$, and let $\xi\in \partial \HH_m$ be the fixed point of~$f$.
 Suppose that the following two properties are satisfied. \begin{itemize} \item[(i)] There are positive constants $C$ and $C'>0$ and a point $x_0\in \HH_m$ such that

 for all large enough values of $n$.

 \item[(ii)] There exists a horoball $B$ centered at $\xi$ such that for every $g\in G$ either $gB=B$ or $gB\cap B=\emptyset$. \end{itemize} Then $f$ is at most $n^{2/C}$-distorted in $G$.
 In particular $C\le 2$ and if $C=2$ then $f$ is undistorted in $G$. \end{thm}